arjohnsonn/canvas-quiz-strikethrough/README.md

 ## Description

 On Canvas quizzes, a strikethrough button will appear on every answer choice.
 Once pressed, it will strike through the option visually.
-You can still select the answer, but why?
-This is more of a visual extension more than anything.
 I know it helps me mentally when I see answers marked out.

 ## Link to Extension: